Programmatic SEO for Destination Discovery

 1.

-This project showed me that SEO isn't just about keywords.
-It's about information architecture.
-Building the right structures to surface existing content can have more impact than creating new content.
+SEO is information architecture.
+Building the right structures to surface existing content had more impact than creating new content.
+Programmatic doesn't mean low quality—the challenge was balancing scale with maintaining standards.

 2.